eddelbuettel/pinp/README.md

 ### Status

-The package is working and on [CRAN](https://cran.r-project.org/).
+The package is working as expected, and available via [CRAN](https://cran.r-project.org/).

-Some float placements are a little fragile in LaTeX two-column mode.
-If in doubt, add more text around it to aid the heuristic.

 ### Usage